arjunmenon17/ShoppersSync/README.md

 -
 A link to the documentation for an API your team can use related to the domain.
 -
-A screenshot of using a tool to try out the API (like https://www.postman.com/Links to an external site. or https://hoppscotch.io/Links to an external site.Links to an external site.) example output of running your Java code (see below).
+A screenshot of using a tool to try out the API (like https://www.postman.com/. or https://hoppscotch.io/ example output of running your Java code.
 -
 A list of any technical problems blocking progress (if any)
 -